graphql/graphql-spec/spec/Section 6 -- Execution.md

 #### Subscribe

-Executing a subscription creates a persistent function on the server that maps an underlying event stream to the Publish Stream.
-The logic to create the underlying event stream is application-specific and takes the root field and query variables as inputs.
+Executing a subscription creates a persistent function on the server that maps an underlying Source stream to the Publish Stream.
+The logic to create the Source stream is application-specific and takes the root field and query variables as inputs.

+Subscribe(subscription, schema, variableValues, initialValue):

+  * Let {sourceStream} be the result of running {CreateSourceEventStream(subscription, schema, variableValues, initialValue)}.
+  * Let {responseStream} be the result of running {MapSourceToResponseEvent(sourceStream, subscription, schema, variableValues)}
+  * Return {responseStream}.

-Subscribe(schema, subscription, operationName, variableValues, initialValue):
+CreateSourceEventStream(subscription, schema, variableValues, initialValue):

   * Let {subscriptionType} be the root Subscription type in {schema}.
   * Assert: {subscriptionType} is an Object type.
   * Let {selectionSet} be the top level Selection Set in {subscription}.
-  * Let {sourceStream} be the result of running {CreateSourceEventStream(schema, subscription, selectionSet, variableValues, initialValue)}.
-  * Let {responseStream} be the result of running {MapSourceToResponseEvent(sourceStream)}
-  * Return {responseStream}.

-CreateSourceEventStream(schema, subscriptionType, selectionSet, variableValues, initialValue):

   * Let {rootField} be the first top level field in {selectionSet}.
   * Let {argumentValues} be the result of {CoerceArgumentValues(subscriptionType, rootField, variableValues)}.
   * Let {fieldStream} be the result of running {ResolveFieldEventStream(subscriptionType, initialValue, rootField, argumentValues)}.